Federal Court of Canada: Acquisition of admiralty jurisdiction

 While s.
-96 of the BNA Act, 1867 constituted the superior courts in the provinces, admiralty law jurisdiction was not conferred on them, which continued to be vested in the vice-admiralty courts under the British Vice Admiralty Courts Act, 1863.
+96 of the BNA Act, 1867 constituted the superior courts in the provinces, admiralty law jurisdiction was not conferred on them, which continued to be vested in the vice-admiralty courts under the British Vice Admiralty Courts Act 1863 (26 & 27 Vict. c.
+24 (UK)).
 Separate courts existed in British Columbia, Lower Canada, New Brunswick and Nova Scotia.
 The absence of such a court for Ontario led to the Parliament of Canada, exercising its power under s.
 101, to create the Maritime Court of Ontario through the passage of the Maritime Jurisdiction Act 1877.
 This was held to be a valid exercise of federal jurisdiction by the Supreme Court of Canada in 1879.

 This mix of courts was rationalized after the British Parliament passed the Colonial Courts of Admiralty Act 1890, where British possessions were authorized to create their own courts of admiralty jurisdiction.
-This was followed shortly with the passage of the Admiralty Act 1891, which consolidated such jurisdiction throughout Canada in the Exchequeur Court of Canada, which under the British Act "may exercise such jurisdiction in like manner and to as full an extent as the High Court in England, and shall have the same regard as that Court to international law and the comity of nations."
+This was followed shortly with the passage of the Admiralty Act 1891, which consolidated such jurisdiction throughout Canada in the Exchequeur Court of Canada, which under the British Act could "exercise such jurisdiction in like manner and to as full an extent as the High Court in England, and shall have the same regard as that Court to international law and the comity of nations."

 The extent of this jurisdiction was held to be only that which existed on 1 July 1891, in an appeal decided in 1927 by the Judicial Committee of the Privy Council.
 This situation only changed after the Statute of Westminster 1931 came into force, after which Canada passed the Admiralty Act 1934, which broadened Canadian admiralty jurisdiction to match that of the High Court of England at that time:

 Federal Court of Canada

 In 1971, the Federal Court of Canada was established, consisting of two divisions (the "Federal Court – Trial Division" and the "Federal Court – Appeal Division"), inheriting much of the jurisdiction of the Exchequer Court.
 The Federal Court of Canada gained the jurisdiction to hear judicial reviews from federal agencies and tribunals.
 With respect to maritime jurisdiction, the Trial Division was declared to have:

 On July 2, 2003, the Court was split into two separate Courts, with the "Trial Division" continued as the Federal Court and the "Appeal Division" continued as the Federal Court of Appeal.

 Until 1976, there was substantial judicial support for the view that Parliament could give a federal court jurisdiction over any matter (even a matter not regulated by federal statute law), on the basis that "the Laws of Canada" meant not only federal statutes, but provincial ones as well.
 However, in Quebec North Shore Paper Co. v.
-Canadian Pacific, the Supreme Court of Canada rejected this notion, as:
+Canadian Pacific, the Supreme Court of Canada rejected this position, as: